misheska/misheska.github.com/source/_posts/2013-12-26-set-up-a-sane-ruby-cookbook-authoring-environment-for-chef.markdown

 =======

 There is no need to install a Ruby version manager on Windows, like there is for Mac OS X or Linux.
-In fact, the Rbenv version manager does not work on Windows.
+In fact, the chruby version manager does not work on Windows.
 Instead, you'll use the [RubyInstaller for Windows](http://rubyinstaller.org/) which can install different versions of Ruby on the same machine.